MichaelDemidov/Firebird-Auto-Updater/README.md

 Additionally, even if Microsoft Defender doesn't detect a false threat, Windows SmartScreen filter may prevent the installation from starting.
 If you plan on having users download the installation file from a server, be sure to tell them how to allow the program to run.

-### Client or Server Auto-Detect

-As for now, the updater cannot determine whether client or server is installed.
-It would be nice to implement automatic previous installation detection and update the client or server without special command line keys.

-I didn't do this because in my particular case, installing the Firebird Windows server was needed much less frequently than installing the client.

 ### Database Users

 > [!IMPORTANT]